 One great thing about vegetables is that they provide us with nutrients such as vitamins and minerals that we need every day without the addition of junk food over time.
 Vegetables can also help ward off certain health conditions such as heart disease and diabetes by helping regulate sugar levels in the blood, aid digestion by providing fiber for healthy bowel movements, and preventing constipation.

-Higher intakes of vegetables have been linked with reduced mortality from cancer, cognitive impairment, and other chronic diseases.
-In the United States vegetables are consumed on average between two to three times a day as opposed to fruit which is only around one time per day according to data collected from Americans over 40 years of age who have been surveyed by researchers.
+Higher intakes of vegetables has been linked with reduced mortality from cancer, cognitive impairment, and other chronic diseases.
+In the United States, vegetables are consumed on average between two to three times a day as opposed to fruit, which is only around one time per day according to data collected from Americans over 40 years of age who have been surveyed by researchers.